 Antoni Binimelis, the Felanitxer guru of India

-This month marks the centenary of the birth of one of the 'wise men of Felanitx', who in 1963, having graduated in Classical Languages in Madrid, settled in the Asian country to deepen the study of Sanskrit.
-In 1983, at 57 years old, Binimelis died in New Delhi.
-In his memory, in 2006 the UIB promoted the first Sanskrit-Catalan dictionary
+This month marks the centenary of the birth of one of the 'wise men of Felanitx', who in 1963, having graduated in Classical Languages in Madrid, settled in the Asian country to deepen his study of Sanskrit.
+In 1983, at the age of 57, Binimelis died in New Delhi.
+In his memory, in 2006 the UIB promoted the first Sanskrit-Catalan dictionary.

-PalmaThe Palma native Gonçal López Nadal, 73, is an emeritus professor of Economic History at the University of the Balearic Islands (UIB).
-He feels indebted to the mastery of Antoni Binimelis Sagrera from Felanitx.
+PalmThe Palmesan Gonçal López Nadal, 73, is Professor Emeritus of Economic History at the University of the Balearic Islands (UIB).
+He feels indebted to the mastery of the Felanitx native Antoni Binimelis Sagrera.
 “The first time –he assures– I heard of him was in 1964, when I was 11 years old.
-It was through my uncle, Guillem Nadal Blanes, who was serving as a diplomat in India.
-In a letter, he told the family that he had met a Majorcan, a specialist in classical languages and a professor of Spanish in New Delhi.
-He said he was quite a peculiar person, a man of universal culture, and that he hadn't lost a bit of his farmer's disposition."
+It was through my uncle, Guillem Nadal Blanes, who was stationed as a diplomat in India.
+In a letter he told the family that he had met a Majorcan, a specialist in classical languages and a Spanish teacher in New Delhi.
+He said he was a rather peculiar person, a man of universal culture, and that he hadn't lost a hair, but, from his condition as a peasant”.

-Binimelis was born on April 7, 1926, in Felanitx, into a humble family.
-In 1947, during the well-known years of hunger in the post-war period, he was one of the first young people from the town to leave to study abroad.
-The town priest insisted to his parents that his son's great intellectual talent could not be wasted by him staying to work in the fields.
-The young man from Felanitx, 21 years old, began by studying Philosophy and Letters at the University of Barcelona.
+Binimelis was born on April 7, 1926, in Felanitx into a humble family.
+In 1947, during the well-known hungry years of the post-war period, he was among the first young people from the town to leave to study abroad.
+The village priest insisted to his parents that his son's great intellectual talent could not be wasted by having him stay to work in the fields.
+The young Felanitx native, 21 years old, began by studying Philosophy and Letters at the University of Barcelona.
 After two years, he transferred to the Complutense University of Madrid, where in 1957 he obtained his degree in Classical Philology.
 Throughout that entire period, he was able to support himself thanks to a scholarship and by teaching Latin and Greek in Jesuit schools.
 He also found time to study Italian, French, English, and German.

 Cargando